martin-brajer/card-assembler/docs/source/overview.rst

 1. :guilabel:`Card Assembler`: Create board-game cards.

-  - :guilabel:`Data Folder`: Data files location.
+   * :guilabel:`Data Folder`: Data files location.
 Mainly the following xml file.
-  - :guilabel:`XML file`: Name of the blueprint (:file:`{*}.xml`) you want to use.
+   * :guilabel:`XML file`: Name of the blueprint (:file:`*.xml`) you want to use.
-  - :guilabel:`CardIDs`: Path to the starting node within the blueprint.
+   * :guilabel:`CardIDs`: Path to the starting node within the blueprint.

-    - Omit the root node.
-Branches are separated by spaces.
+     * Omit the root node.
+Steps are separated by spaces.
-    - Write each CardID entry on a separate line.
+     * Write each CardID entry on a separate line.

-  - :guilabel:`Save`: Save the image into a data folder subfolder as :file:`{image name}.xcf`.
+   * :guilabel:`Save`: Save the image into a data folder subfolder as :file:`{image name}.xcf`.

 2. :guilabel:`Palette creator`: Export colors used in a blueprint to Gimp palette.

-  - :guilabel:`Data Folder`, Same as above.
+   * :guilabel:`Data Folder`, Same as above.
-  - :guilabel:`PaletteID`: Path to the colors starting node (assuming there is a special color subtree).
+   * :guilabel:`PaletteID`: Path to the colors starting node (assuming there is a special color subtree).
-  - :guilabel:`Name`: The new palette's name.
+   * :guilabel:`Name`: The new palette's name.

 To keep Gimp's cmd open after the task is done, add **keepCmdOpen** file to the plug-in folder.